Current Size: 100%

 How can I change some of the basic terms of my contract of employment?

 A contract of employment is a legal agreement between the employer and the employee.
-It contains terms, either express or implied, which you cannot lawfully change or vary without your employer's further agreement.
+It contains terms, either express or implied, which cannot be lawfully changed without the agreement of both parties.

-If you wish to change some of the terms you should discuss the matter with your employer, perhaps with the help of a trade union representative.
+If you want to change some of the terms, you should discuss this with your employer, perhaps with the help of a trade union representative.
 Your employer must listen to and genuinely consider your request.